Alexander Tait (poet): Life and background

 A lifelong bachelor, Tait is said to have lived in a small two-storied cottage on the west side of Montgomerie Street near the entrance to the school, occupying the garret of the building with only a large tame rat for company.
 His friend came to an untimely end when a female visitor encountered his pet and a male friend killed the unsuspecting rodent.

-He is thought to have been born at Innerleithen, Peeblesshire, the home territory of the Clain Tait, where he seems to have had a limited education.
+He is thought to have been born at Innerleithen, Peeblesshire, the home territory of the Clan Tait, where he seems to have had a limited education.
 He travelled a great deal in the South of Scotland in his early years as a pedlar, then he worked at mantua-making, selling gown-pieces to ladies and then making up the dress in the customer's home.
 Eventually he settled down in Tarbolton and established himself as a respected figure.
 He was a smart and active with a ready wit, given to lampooning, possessed of a store of amusing stories, was an accomplished rhymester and as such, was much in demand at weddings, bonspiels and other social occasions where his recitations were said to be "unco weel put thegither."
 He is described as "stout, well formed man of middle stature."

 As a tailor he did not claim any particular skill and despite once making a coat in only one day he usually dismissed the vagaries of fashion and worked for 6d a day when the going rate was 8d.

 For a time he worked in Paisley as a journeyman for Daniel Mitchell in John Street and during this phase he entertained his colleagues with his rhyming skills, "the smoothest doggrel".
 It is likely that during his time in Paisley his publication was being prepared for printing.

 At the annual June Fair Tait set up an unofficial pub in his house that was well frequented by all, especially younger countryfolk who were attracted by his eccentric behaviour.

 Tait was very fond of "pennystone", a game similar to quoits, and was successful at a challenge from a flesher from Ayr.